WeCanCodeIT/columbus-2017-fall/week1/README.md

 ### Topics

-- Basic Types and Variables
+- Define Basic Types and Variables
-- Operators and Expressions
+- Work with Operators and Expressions
+- Analyze the impact of data type on assignment statements

 ### Class Preparation

 - Continue practicing translating the small word problems from [in class slides #14 and #15](https://wecancodeit.github.io/java-slides/fundamentals/operators-and-expressions/).
-- Analyze the impact of data type on assignment statements
 - Recommended Reading: Head First Java pages 49-53